Table of contents

 In Switzerland, tomato paste is sometimes also called tomato puree, which can lead to terminological confusion.
 In Germany, tomato puree refers to peeled, cored, strained, but not concentrated tomatoes.
 It is often equated with "passed tomatoes".
 7

 In English, tomato puree and tomato paste are similar in terms of production: Both consist of peeled, pitted tomatoes, with a cooking time of several hours.
 However, they differ in concentration: puree is significantly thinner, so has a solids content (TSS = total soluble solids) of 8-24%.
-A tomato paste is said to be 24% or more.
+A tomato paste is said to contain 24% or more.
 An extra heavy tomato paste with a TSS of over 38.5% can be compared to the "tomato paste" found in the DA-CH countries.
 11 An international quality standard, CODEX STAN 57-1981, designates tomato concentrate with more than 8% TSS as such and distinguishes tomato puree from tomato paste from 24% TSS.
 12

 Alternative names

 What is tomato puree and what is paradeismark?
-In Switzerland, tomato paste is called tomato puree, in eastern Austria it is called paradeismark (paradeis = tomato ).
+In Switzerland, tomato paste is called tomato puree, in eastern Austria it is called paradeismark (paradeis = tomato).
 Another name is tomato concentrate.
 Tomato paste is highly concentrated tomato paste.

 The English name for homemade tomato paste is homemade tomato paste.